Trevor D. Ruiz

 Listed in reverse chronological order; \(\dagger\) indicates student coauthors.

-• E.V.
+E.V.
 Satterthwaite, T.D.
 Ruiz, K.G.
 Chan\(^\dagger\), N. Patrick\(^\dagger\), M.N.
 Alksne, N.V.
 Patin, J. Dinasquet, R.H.
 Lampe, A.O.
 Shelton, L. Thomas, B. Semmens.
-Microbial and small plankton indicators of marine mammal abundance.
+Microbial and small plankton environmental DNA predicts density of blue, fin, and humpback whales in the southern California bight.
 In preparation.

 Recent courses